prampec/IotWebConf/README.md

   - Manages WiFi connection settings,
   - Provides a config portal user interface,
   - You can extend the configuration with your own property items, that are stored automatically,
+  - Option to configure multiply WiFi connections.
+(Try next when the last used one is just not available.)
   - HTML customization,
   - Validation support for the configuration property items,
   - User code will be notified of status changes with callback methods,